-Just like with Fairies of the Mistglade, tiers of play are built into the game, so difficulty increases as your kids become more comfortable with TTRPG’s.
+Just like with Fairies of the Mistglade, Dino Riderz has tiers of play that are built into the game, so difficulty increases as your kids become more comfortable with TTRPG’s.
 This tiered system gives an awesome way to introduce tabletop RPG’s (including D&D) to young kids or new players of any age without it becoming overwhelming.

-Tier 1 is for ages 3-5 and focuses on the story-telling and problem solving aspects with a few special skills per character.
+Tier 1 is aimed at children ages 3-5 and focuses on the story-telling and problem solving aspects of tabletop RPGs with a few special skills per character.
 Conflict resolution follows a peaceful track and encourages constructive role-playing.
 This was the level that I played at with my kid (who, at the time, was almost 3 years old), and he was able to clearly understand and use the mechanics to participate in the story.

-Tier 2 is for ages 5-8 and adds a few extra skills and advanced mechanics to the tier 1 foundation.
+Tier 2 is aimed at children ages 5-8 and adds a few extra skills and advanced mechanics to the tier 1 foundation.
 It also gives an option for combat if the players and game leaders choose to starting introducing combat into your tabletop RPGs.

-Tier 3 is for ages 8+ and adds the fulles set of abilities along with a d20 dice system.
+Tier 3 is aimed at players ages 8+ and adds the full set of the game’s abilities along with a d20 dice system.
 This last tier is closely approaching the D&D 5e rules, and it gives a good transition step before jumping into more complicated tabletop RPG mechanics.

-These tiers can be mixed in game play (i.e. someone at tier 2 and someone at tier 3 can play in the same game) and are D&D 5e compatible if you wanted to use this mechanic to introduce your children into your regular D&D sessions – I plan on doing this once we can get back to doing in-person sessions.
+These tiers can be mixed in your game (i.e. someone at tier 2 and someone at tier 3 can play in the same game) and are all D&D 5e compatible if you wanted to use this mechanic to introduce your children into your regular D&D sessions.

 Dino Riderz takes place in a prehistoric setting!
 There’s cave-kids and dinosaurs and tons of cool places to explore.
 The first game takes place mostly in Skullrock Village where you are assisting a lone T-Rex who needs your help with a quest!
 The map below gives a bunch of different locations for future games or for homebrewing adventures as your kids explore further.